Architectural and Interior Photography Cameras and Lenses do I use.

 Tilt-Shift (TS) Lenses for Architecture Photography

-When it comes to lenses there are two categories in my view.
-The Architectural lenses and all the rest.
+When it comes to lenses, there are two categories in my view: architectural lenses and all the rest.

-Tilt-Shift Lens gives you the availability to shift the lens left, right, up, and down allowing me to move the camera perspective without moving your camera.
+Tilt-Shift lenses give you the availability to shift the lens left, right, up, and down, allowing me to move the camera perspective without moving your camera.

-It comes in hand when photographing buildings to minimize distortion and avoid any skewing and cropping in post-production that ultimately will reduce the file resolution and quality.
+It comes in handy when photographing buildings to minimize distortion and avoid any skewing and cropping in post-production, which ultimately reduces the file resolution and quality.

-The Tilt-Shift is very useful when you need to photograph buildings from a lower perspective when you need to avoid mirrors or you don’t have a straight angle.
+The Tilt-Shift is very useful when you need to photograph buildings from a lower perspective, avoid mirrors, or don’t have a straight angle.

 Lenses for Architecture and Interior Photography

-Again, the biggest strength of the Tilt-Shift (TSE) lenses, is that it helps you avoid the distortion you get when using a wide-angle lens and the ability to shift up, down, right, or left without moving the camera to capture images in proportions.
+Canon 24 TSE II: My main lens, it gives a closeup look for interiors and large spaces and pushes you to find creative angles rather than shoot wide “side to side.”
+The biggest strength of the Tilt-Shift lenses is that it helps you avoid the distortion you get when using a wide-angle lens and the ability to shift up, down, right, or left without moving the camera to capture images in proportions.
+Note: Tilt-Shift lenses are manual focus only in most cases.

 Camera Remote and Client Review